Amkeni Malindi

 Research published in 2019 found that 53% of LGBT people had experienced physical violence in their lifetime, with 33% reporting incidents in the previous year, while 44% had experienced sexual violence (25% in last year).
 Additionally, 59% had experienced verbal harassment related to their sexual orientation and gender identity (39% in the previous year).

 In November, Ugandan LGBT refugees reported being attacked both by Kenyan locals and other refugees at Kakuma Refugee Camp, including a trans man being beaten and having his neck cut.
-The BBC produced a short documentary on the mistreatment experienced by LGBT refugees in Kenya.

 Also in November, it was reported that Kenya recognised intersex people for the first time in its national census (the first African country to do so).